kaspermunch/kaspermunch.github.io/people.md

 <span class="image left"><img src="images/robbie.jpg" /></span>

-Robbie completed his D.Phil as part of the Genomic Medicine and Statistics programme on the topic of ["Factors influencing genetic variation in wild mice"](https://ora.ox.ac.uk/objects/uuid:ced6a42f-66f5-4001-aaf8-8059d5fcfe27) (2011-2015) He is now a Research Fellow at The Hospital for Sick Children.
+Dr Robbie Davies completed his D.Phil as part of the Genomic Medicine and Statistics programme on the topic of ["Factors influencing genetic variation in wild mice"](https://ora.ox.ac.uk/objects/uuid:ced6a42f-66f5-4001-aaf8-8059d5fcfe27) (2011-2015) He is now a Research Fellow at The Hospital for Sick Children.

 I am a DPhil student working on three sets of related questions.
 The first is the analysis of whole genome sequencing data on 3 populations of wild mice, to i) examine factors such as population demography and selection, and ii) to build and interrogate linkage-disequilibrium based recombination rate maps.
 Second, I search for short strings of rapidly evolving DNA, and from these reconstruct PRDM9 binding motifs active millions of years ago.
 Third, I wrote STITCH (Sequencing To Imputation Through Constructing Haplotypes), a read based hidden Markov model for genotype imputation in low coverage sequencing data without a haplotype reference panel.